 COMPARABILITY WITH OTHER SURVEYS

 The ABS produces earnings statistics from a number of different sources, including both household and employer surveys.
-The three main employer-based surveys that provide earnings statistics are the EEH survey, the AWE survey and Survey of Employment and Earnings (SEE).
+The four main employer-based surveys that provide earnings statistics are the EEH survey, the Average Weekly Earnings (AWE) survey, the Survey of Employment and Earnings (SEE), and the Wage Price Index (WPI).
 The main household-based surveys providing earnings statistics are the Characteristics of Employment Survey (COE) and the Survey of Income and Housing (SIH).

 Caution should be exercised when comparing estimates of earnings in the EEH release with estimates of earnings included in the biannual Average Weekly Earnings, Australia (cat. no. 6302.0) and the annual Characteristics of Employment (cat. no. 6333.0) publications.
 There are important differences in the scope, coverage and methodology of these surveys, which can result in different estimates of earnings from each survey.

-The EEH survey collects payroll information about weekly earnings and hours paid for, and the individual characteristics of a sample of employees within each selected employer unit.
-The AWE survey collects payroll information from employers who provide details of their employees' total gross earnings and their total number of employees.
+The main purposes of the employer surveys are as follows: the EEH survey provides statistics on the composition and distribution of employee earnings, hours paid for and methods used to set employees' pay in Australia; the AWE survey collects payroll information from employers who provide details of their employees' total gross earnings and their total number of employees; the SEE is designed to measure the number of wage and salary earners and their gross earnings for the public sector; and the WPI measures the change over time in the price of wages and salaries.
 In contrast, COE compiles data from a household-based survey where respondents are either the employed person or another adult member of their household who responds on their behalf.
 Where earnings are not known exactly, an estimate is reported.

 In the EEH, salary sacrificed amounts have been included in the estimates of mean and median weekly earnings from 2006 onwards, whereas the earnings series from AWE historically excluded amounts salary sacrificed.
 However, since the May 2011 AWE publication the Average Weekly Cash Earnings (AWCE) series has also been released.
 This series is inclusive of salary sacrificed amounts.
 The key earnings series from AWE have continued to be published on the old conceptual basis (i.e. exclusive of amounts salary sacrificed) to maintain long term comparability of the key series.
 From 2007, COE (and its predecessor) have included amounts salary sacrificed in the estimates of mean and median weekly earnings.